glacials/twos.dev/src/cold/apple.md

 Card and it's been a fantastic and financially beneficial switch.

 {{ video "Drilling into Apple Card transactions using Wallet." "card" }}

+### Google Podcasts → Apple Podcasts {#podcasts}

+Google Podcasts and Apple Podcasts are very comparable.
+Google Podcasts has a bit plainer UI, but they're both good enough.

+The biggest upside to Apple Podcasts is the better sorting and filtering of episodes on a podcast-specific basis.
+For example, I like Planet Money enough that I want to listen to every episode, so I have them play from oldest to newest; most other podcasts I don't care so much and have no hope of working through their backlogs, so I go newest to oldest.
+These all interleave correctly when I hit the podcast-agnostic "Play" button on the homescreen, so that the correct episodes of each podcast are played.

+The biggest downside to Apple Podcasts has been stability.
+Roughly 1-5% of the time I go to play a podcast, the player gets stuck loading it forever.

+Ecosystem effects of Apple Podcasts include tight Siri support.

 ## Conclusion {#conclusion}